Stainless Steel vs. Non-Stainless Steel

 There are a lot of fabulous, stainless steels out there that will perform better than a non-stainless steel.
 It will all depend on the grade of steel and what you are trying to do with it.

 That doesn’t mean non-stainless steel is useless.
 There are still plenty of times when it is the best steel for the job.
-It’s still a little cheaper to produce, and often easier to dress up the blade edge.
-I find this true of tools that are supposed to be cheap and abused - like machetes.
+It’s often a little cheaper to produce, it is generally very tough, and often easier to dress up and sharpen the blade edge.
+I find this true of tools that are supposed to be cheap and abused - like machetes or bushcraft knives.
 However, in my opinion, stainless steel is better overall when it comes to pocket knives.
 It performs as well or better, and requires less maintenance.

 If I have persuaded you to try stainless steel, check out some knives with stainless steel.
 In the filter section on the left-hand side you can click on the Steel filter and choose whether you want to view stainless or non-stainless steel.